-Papua New Guinea profile - Media - BBC News
+Papua New Guinea media guide

 Television coverage is limited mainly to Port Moresby and the provincial capitals.

-Two daily newspapers are foreign-owned.
+The country's two daily newspapers are foreign-owned.
 The private press, including weeklies and monthlies, reports on corruption and other sensitive matters.

+The Australian Broadcasting Cooperation (ABC) is the only foreign news organisation to have a permanent base in the capital, Port Moresby.

 BBC World Service (106.7) and Radio Australia broadcast on FM in the capital.

-The media are "diverse and dynamic and enjoy a relatively free environment", says Reporters Without Borders.

-By 2016 there were more than 900,000 internet users (InternetLiveStats).
+There were 1.09 million internet users by July 2022, comprising 11% of the population (Internetworldstats.com).
 There is a lively blog scene.

 Television